Free Curves on Varieties: Introduction

-Note that the reverse directions of both conjectures hold (see \cite{debarre} Corollary $4.12$), whereas both are true in dimensions two and three.

-\n In this paper we study the various ways in which a variety can be connected by higher genus curves.
-After an introductory section with preliminary results on vector bundles on curves and Frobenius, we consider first varieties which admit a morphism from a family of curves of fixed arithmetic genus $g$ whose product with itself dominates the product of the variety with itself and call these varieties ``genus $g$ connected'', generalising the notion of there being a rational curve through two general points.
+\n In this paper we study various ways in which a variety can be connected by higher genus curves.
+After an introductory section with auxiliary results on vector bundles on curves and Frobenius, we consider first varieties which admit a morphism from a family of curves of fixed arithmetic genus $g$ whose product with itself dominates the product of the variety with itself and call these varieties ``genus $g$ connected'', generalising the notion of there being a rational curve through two general points.
 We also consider $C$-connected varieties, where there exists a family $C\times U \to X$ of a single smooth genus $g$ curve $C$ such that $C\times C\times U\to X\times X$ is dominant.
-Mori's important bend and break result allows us to produce rational curves going through a fixed point given a higher genus curve which has large enough deformation space.
+Mori's Bend and Break result allows us to produce rational curves going through a fixed point given a higher genus curve which has large enough deformation space.
+For example, in Proposition \ref{cconisuniruled} as an easy corollary, we show that over any characteristic, if for any two general points of a smooth projective variety $X$ with $\dim X\geq3$ there passes the image of a morphism from a fixed curve $C$ of genus $g$, then $X$ is uniruled.
+This fails for surfaces, where an example is provided.